-Dr. Diplas has authored 75 publications in refereed journals, 74 refereed conference papers, 11 book contributions, and given numerous invited lectures, keynote addresses and presentations.
+Dr. Diplas has authored more than 75 publications in refereed journals, more than 80 refereed conference papers, 11 book contributions, and given numerous invited lectures, keynote addresses and presentations.
 A former NSF National Young Investigator Award recipient, in 2012 Diplas received the H.A.
 Einstein Award from ASCE for his significant contributions to the understanding of river mechanics, erosional processes and sediment transport.
 In 2010 ASCE awarded him the Karl Emil Hilgard Prize for the year’s best hydraulics paper, which was published in the Journal of Hydraulic Engineering.
 During the spring semester of 2007 Diplas was the Braun Intertec Visiting Professor in the department of civil engineering at the University of Minnesota.
 Before joining Lehigh in 2013, Diplas served on the faculty of Virginia Tech for 25 years.
 In 1999 he founded the Baker Environmental Hydraulics Laboratory and served as its director for 14 years.

 Petrie, J., Diplas, P., Gutierrez, and Nam, S., “Combining Fixed- and Moving-vessel Acoustic Doppler Current Profiler Measurements for Improved Characterization of the Mean Flow in a Natural River.”
 Water Resources Research, AGU, 49: 5600-5614, doi:10.1002/wrcr.20396, 2013.